ChaissonLab/danbing-tk/README.md

 Predictions and accuracies are written to `pred_len.txt` and `rel_err.txt`

 ## Analysis
+### Distribution of LSB
+To ensure technical variations are consistent between samples and do not introduce bias to VNTR genotypes, or *k*-mer counts, in a subset of samples.
+It is necessary to ensure the distribution of LSB shows up in one cluster.
+An example analysis is shown in [script/LSB_analysis.ipynb](https://github.com/ChaissonLab/danbing-tk/blob/master/script/LSB_analysis.ipynb) and script/getCovByLocus.397.sh.

 ### Leave-one-out analysis
 To evaluate the quality of custom RPGG on matching SRS dataset, copy `/$PREFIX/danbing-tk/pipeline/leaveOneOut.snakefile` to your working directory and edit accordingly.